-However, in most CIT applications, the problem domain is constrained: some interactions are simply infeasible due to these constraints [2,8,9,14].
-The nature and description of such constraints is highly domain specific, yet taking account of them is essential in order for CIT to be usable in practice.
-Any CIT approach that fails to take account of constraints will produce many test cases that are either unachievable in practice or which yield expensively misleading results (such as false positives).
+However, in all CIT applications, the problem domain is constrained: some interactions are simply infeasible due to these constraints [2, 9, 10, 15].
+The nature and description such constraints is highly domain specific, yet taking account of them is essential in order for CIT to be usable in practice.
+Any CIT approach that fails to take account of constraints